 - The City will explore options to incorporate living quarters within the City's existing accessory structures and accessory uses ordinance.
 This will require study by the City's Planning Commission and City Council to determine appropriate land use designations and zoning districts which may support such uses.
 Additionally, the City will research whether units would be owner or renter-occupied.
-The intent of exploring such ordinance modifications is to provide housing diversity through smaller units and less property maintenance which may support and benefit young adults and seniors that want to live in the community. - It is important for the City to support and maintain the City's existing housing stock including its manufactured housing park, and other aging single-family housing stock.
+The intent of exploring such ordinance modifications is to provide housing diversity through smaller units and less property maintenance which may support and benefit young adults and seniors that want to live in the community. - It is important for the City to support and maintain the City's existing housing stock including its manufactured housing, and other aging single-family housing stock.
 Oftentimes the aging single-family housing is the most affordable housing in the community which offers at least some housing diversity in the City.
-Maintaining and managing the quality of this housing stock is important, and while the City does not have direct resources available to assist homeowners, it will work cooperatively with Washington County and its HRA on low-interest loans and fix-up funds that are available to residents.
+Maintaining and managing the quality of this housing stock is important, and while the City does not have direct resources available to assist homeowners, it will work cooperatively with Washington County and its Community Development Agency (CDA) on low-interest loans and fix-up funds that are available to residents. - In addition to the fix-up funds, the County's CDA offers a Septic System Loan Program that can assist residents with a failing septic system.
+In partnership with Washington County Public Health and Environment the CDA processes loans to rural residents to update their non-compliant septic systems.
+Grants are also available for income-qualified households.

-DRAFT CHAPTER 4:
+CHAPTER 4: